 To make sure you actually need to file a return, read the rules carefully with regard to Social Security payments.
 If you have any questions, consult a tax professional who will be able to offer you some guidance.

-Filing as a Dependent
+Filing as a dependent

 Don’t make the mistake of thinking that you should resist filing a federal tax return unless you are required to do so.
 Always take a look at your tax situation, even if you only have minimal earnings for the year, and determine whether or not it would be beneficial to file.

-Specific Rules for Self-Employment
+Specific rules for self-employment

 There is a growing number of taxpayers earning money through self-employment as more and more types of work become available online.
 Millions of people now earn at least a portion of their income from the comfort of their own home.
 If you perform some kind of work in a self-employment setting, you will need to conform to the tax rules that govern such work.

-If you do work as a self-employed individual, you may need to file a tax return even if you earn nowhere near the $10,400 threshold mentioned earlier.
-This is because of the so-called self-employment tax.
+If you do work as a self-employed individual, you may need to file a tax return even if you earn nowhere near the $12,400 threshold mentioned earlier.
+This is because of the self-employment tax.
 When you work for yourself, you are responsible for taxes that would otherwise be paid by an employer.
-These are taxes which go toward Social Security and Medicare.
+These are taxes that go toward Social Security and Medicare.
 As long as you had net earnings of $400 or more, you will need to report those earnings and pay the associated self-employment tax.